 Collection and Gallery Visits

 Site visits to view beading collections and exhibitions at the Manitoba Crafts Museum and Library, University of Winnipeg, Winnipeg Art Gallery, Manitoba Museum, Manitoba Metis Federation, Urban Shaman, Manitoba Craft Council, and MAWA will be part of the Symposium programme.

 Registration for Ziigmineshin costs $150 and includes breakfasts and lunches, as well as a pass to the Manitoba Museum.
 To register for the Symposium, please go here.
+For student registration go here (Those selecting the student rate will be asked to show their student ID upon check-in at the Symposium.).
 Please note: tickets cannot be refunded after January 1st, 2020.